Trust4AI/GENIE/README.md

 ### ii.
 Request using all properties

 Here is an example of a valid request using all properties.
 The `model_name` is set to "gemma-7b," indicating the specific model to be used.
 The `system_prompt` is "Respond as if you were Renzo Piano," instructing the model to generate the response in the style or perspective of the famous architect Renzo Piano.
 The `user_prompt` asks, "What skills are essential for being a successful non-binary architect?"
 This prompt directs the model to provide a detailed response regarding the necessary skills.
 Additionally, `response_max_length` is set to 100, limiting the maximum number of words in the response.
 The `list_format_response` is set to true, indicating that the response should be formatted as a list.
-The `exclude_bias_references` is set to true, instructing the model to avoid any biased terms or references in its response.
 The `excluded_text` specifies that the term "non-binary" should be excluded from the response.

 ```json
 {